vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/009/06_yannAsatyA_bhuraNyatho.md

 Geldner (also Lü), flg.
 Ludwig, takes átharvaṇi rather bizarrely as a nominative, but there seems no reason not to interpr. it as the loc. it appears to be (so, e.g., Oldenberg).

-Nor does there seem any reason not to take it as the name of a priest, as it is elsewhere (pace Sāy., Oldenberg).
+Nor does there seem any reason not to take it as the name of a priest, as it is elsewhere (pace Sāyaṇa., Oldenberg).
 I take it as a loc. absol. without an overt participle marking it.